The Best in the World!

 Rod: You will be casting for char so that is one very important element to the rod selection.
 A stiff trolling rod will not serve well for fishing char.
 A medium heavy weight; medium fast or fast action rod at a length of 7 to 8.5 feet is ideal.

 Reel: A spinning or baitcasting reel that will accommodate 100 meters of line and be mechanically sound enough to support the pound test.
 Spend the time with your guide inspecting the reel for mechanical fitness BEFORE you wind up with a 20lb char on and heading for the fast water!

 Line: 100 meters of 20-30 pound test monofilament will provide the most success for hook ups, help prevent snags on bottom (with the bowstring release technique) but will require you to be ready to move quickly after your char.

-Flies: sized 2 to 6 Mickey Finns, Black-nosed Daces, Wooly Buggers, Rabbit Strip leeches, Muddler Minnows, Zonkers and Green Ghosts in black, red, yellow, orange, pink, white, chartreuse, purple.
+Flies: Streamers: sized 1 to 6 Dolly Llama, Mickey Finns, Black-nosed Daces, Wooly Buggers, Rabbit Strip leeches, Muddler Minnows, Zonkers, Green Ghosts, Popsicle, Intruders in black, red, yellow, orange, pink, white, chartreuse, purple.
 Egg patterns or beads in soft orange, orangey-yellow.

 Book Your Adventure Today!